The Last of Us co-creator makes shock exit from hit HBO series

 “I’m deeply thankful for the thoughtful approach and dedication the talented cast and crew took to adapting The Last of Us Part I and the continued adaptation of The Last of Us Part II.”

-In a statement to Variety, Mazin said: “It’s been a creative dream to work with Neil and bring an adaptation of his brilliant work to life on HBO.
+In a statement to The Ankler, Mazin said: “It’s been a creative dream to work with Neil and bring an adaptation of his brilliant work to life on HBO.

 “I couldn’t have asked for a more generous creative partner.
 As a true fan of Naughty Dog and Neil’s work in video games, I’m beyond excited to play his next game.